-We investigate the topological numbers $\mathcal{Q}$ of the tetra-atomic chain with fixed $t = 1$ at fillings $1/4$ and $3/4$, which are shown in Fig.\ref{FigTetra}(b,c).
-We also plot the divergence points of localization length $\Lambda$ of zero-energy modes as the black solid lines.
-The computations of phase diagrams are done for $N=200$ and averaged over $N_c=100$ disorder configurations.
-These results indicate that the changes of topological number $\mathcal{Q}$ are accompanied by the divergence of localization length, which implies the topological phase transitions.
+We investigate the topological numbers $\mathcal{Q}$ of the tetra-atomic chain with fixed $t = 1$ at fillings $1/4$ and $3/4$, which are shown in Figs.\ref{FigTetra}(b,c).
+For the Hamiltonian ${\mathcal{R}}_S(H_Q ,E)-V I$, we also plot the divergence points of the localization length $\Lambda$ of zero-energy modes as the black solid lines.
+The computations of phase diagrams are done for $N=200$ and averaged over $N_c=100$ disorder realizations.
+These results indicate that the changes of topological number $\mathcal{Q}$ are accompanied by the divergence of localization length, which implies topological phase transitions.
 In the green region, the system is in the latent chiral symmetry protected topological Anderson insulator phase.

-Next, we further investigate the topological Anderson insulator states induced by the random flux in tetra-atomic chain [illustrated in Fig.\ref{FigFlux}(a)], where the random flux could induce the topological phase transtions\cite{LiCA22PRB,LiCA24arXiv}.
+Next, we further investigate the topological Anderson insulator states induced by the random flux in a tetra-atomic chain [illustrated in Fig.\ref{FigFlux}(a)], where the random flux could induce topological phase transitions \cite{LiCA22PRB,liRandomfluxinducedTransitionSequence2025}.
 This disordered chain could be described by the following tight-binding Hamiltonian